FreeHoshino! #220

 Hoshino Actually Heard Our Voices!

 All the participants sang "Solidarity"and walk around the prison.
-Many people were walking with tears.

 Some other people spoke to Hoshino through microphone as well.